HL7/fhir-gender-harmony/input/pagecontent/model.md

 ##### Comment

--   Definition: Text to further explain the context for this specific SFCU categorization.
+-   Definition: Text to further explain the context for this specific SPCU categorization.
 Usage note: Content included may be related to social and/or cultural context to be considered or additional information related to the linked observations, particularly with overlapping active values